Kubbaj/DodecaTone/readme.md

    extra circle/line denoting octave AND/OR numbers incl. in note labels
  - DOUBLE BRACKET / CONJOINED TONIC+PATTERN LABEL
    move pattern picker next to tonic label so you get "C Harmonic Minor" in one space (allows room for 2oct bracket above keys too, maybe toggleable?)
+ - MULTI-PATTERN SELECTION
+   allow overlaying of up to 3 patterns at once

 *BIG* FEATURES TO WORK TOWARDS ADDING:

+ - #PATTERN BREAKDOWNS#
+   ability to split patterns into smaller components of other patterns, e.g: Major Scale = Whole-Tone + Whole-Tone, Altered Scale = Diminished + Whole-Tone etc.

  - #ARTICLES/WIKI#
    for each pattern, an article on its construction, historical usage & cultural significance. w/ links to songs that use it + exercises to practice it (could initially just link to wikipedia if an article exists...)